rh-openshift-ansible-better-together/ops-track/README.md

 Now that we've found that the container is exiting with a status of 1, I can let you in on the secret: This container image's command is "exit 1".
 You can check out the dockerfile [here](/fail.Dockerfile).

-Now that we've gotten here, let's go ahead and delete this deployment config and move on to some other troubleshooting exercies.
+Now that we've gotten here, let's go ahead and delete this deployment config and move on to some other troubleshooting exercises.

 ```
 $ oc delete dc/fail